Sadeqiyeh

-Sadeqiyeh (صادقيه, also Romanized as Şādeqīyeh) is a village in Barf Anbar Rural District, in the Central District of Fereydunshahr County, Isfahan Province, Iran.
-At the 2006 census, its population was 279, in 63 families.
+Sadeqiyeh (صادقيه) (Note: Also romanized as Şādeqīyeh) is a village in Barf Anbar Rural District of the Central District in Fereydunshahr County, Isfahan province, Iran.

+Demographics

 Language

-The town is about 60% Georgian speaking, 30% Azeri Turkic speaking and the rest being standard Farsi.
+The town is about 60% Georgian-speaking, 30% Azeri Turkic-speaking and the rest being standard Persian.

+Population

+At the time of the 2006 National Census, the village's population was 279 in 63 households.
+The following census in 2011 counted 248 people in 74 households.
+The 2016 census measured the population of the village as 201 people in 64 households.